funkybob/graaf/README.md

 The markdown is rendered, and then added to the context as 'content'.
 Then a `.html` file is created under ``assets`` by rendering the template.

+## Generating

+From the parent dir, just run:

+    python -m graaf